 - Teri is a crumbled paper cutout of a teddy bear.
 She doesn't wear actual clothing, but the shape of her body and the lines drawn on it resemble a buttoned-up collared dress with short sleeves.

 - Gumball points out that it's unclear if Jamie's head is covered by hair or "a hat or a wig or some kind of a helmet".
 Whatever it is, there's bull horns sticking out the side.

 - Classic Disney Shorts: Depending on the Artist, Daisy Duck may have ruffled feathers on her underside that suggest a lacy skirt.

-- Done as The Reveal of the Spongebob Squarepants episode where Spongebob tries to join a jellyfishing club.
+- Done as The Reveal of the SpongeBob SquarePants episode where SpongeBob tries to join a jellyfishing club.
 He idolizes a smug sea cucumber named Kevin who is the leader of the club.
-In the end, the other jellyfishers, tired of their leader's staunch refusal to let Spongebob join, remove the hat from Kevin's head and place it on Spongebob's to signal their acknowledgement of him as their new leader, prompting Spongebob to note that he was unaware the hat was a removable article of clothing.
+In the end, the other jellyfishers, tired of their leader's staunch refusal to let SpongeBob join, remove the hat from Kevin's head and place it on SpongeBob's to signal their acknowledgement of him as their new leader (though he turned it down afterwards), prompting SpongeBob to note that he was unaware the hat was a removable article of clothing.
 Cue a cut to a very pained-looking Kevin with a visible tear on top of his head stating that it wasn't.

 - Some dog breeds are bred to for groomed to look like they are wearing articles of clothing.